 (Republishing your post)

-Unscheduling A WP Post
+How To Unschedule A WP Post

-In the Publish section, click on the “Edit” link next to the date your post is scheduled to publish:
+In the Publish section, click on the “Edit” link next to the date you have scheduled your blog post to publish:

 Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …

-(Click the ‘OK’ button to set your new date settings)
+(Click ‘OK’ to set your new date and time settings)

 Click Publish …